 The Fordham University Graduate School of Social Service will accept graduating seniors from the Siena College Social Work Program for early admission into the Advanced Standing Component of the M.S.W.
 Program.
 To be considered for early admission, in addition to meeting all other general admission criteria, students must have at least a B average overall and a minimum of 3.0 in the major, a commitment to social justice, and the concern, caring, and maturity necessary to be a helping professional.
 Applicants must be strongly recommended by the Siena College Social Work Program Director and/or the Coordinator of Field Education.
 The majority of the student's field placement work must be in direct practice.
-Deadline for submission of applications for the early admissions track of The Fordham University Graduate School of Social Service will set aside two places for Siena Social Work graduates in the entering Advanced Standing class each year.
+Deadline for submission of applications for the early admissions track of The Fordham University Graduate School of Social Science M.S.W.
+Degree Program is March 15 of each academic year.
+The Fordham University Graduate School of Social Service will set aside two places for Siena Social Work graduates in the entering Advanced Standing class each year.
 This does not, however, preclude the acceptance of more than two qualified students, should more students wish to apply.